Nvrtis/code-quiz/README.md

 ## Description

-This assignmend i created a quiz with a score. timer and a scoreboard
+This assignment i created a quiz with a score. timer and a scoreboard

 ### Html